-- In 2018, the Board set a goal of having a minimum of 20% of the Board as women within three years (being 33% of the independent directors), which goal was met in 2019 - In 2022, the Board set a goal of reaching at least 30% female directors by the Company's annual meeting of shareholders in 2023.
+- In 2018, the Board set a goal of having a minimum of 20% of the Board as women within three years (being 33% of the independent directors), which goal was met in 2019 - In 2022, the Board set a goal of reaching at least 30% female directors by the Company's annual meeting of shareholders in 2023 and the Company met that goal with the appointment of Ms. Midgley to the Board in January 2023.
+The Board currently consists of 33% female directors.

-The Board is currently comprised of two female Directors out of eight, or 25% of the Board (and approximately 33% of the independent directors).
+The Board is currently comprised of three female Directors out of nine, or 33% of the Board (and approximately 43% of the independent directors).
 Sandra Pupatello has been a director on the Board since 2014.
 In her previous career, she was a former Ontario cabinet minister responsible for women's issues.
-She is currently the Chair of the Company's CGNC and recently became a member of the Audit Committee (having previously served on the Audit Committee from 2014 until the size of Committees was reduced commencing in 2019).
-Molly Shoichet has been a director on the Board since 2019 and currently is a member of the Compensation Committee.
+She is currently the Chair of the Company's CGNC and is a member of the Audit Committee.
+Molly Shoichet has been a director on the Board since 2019 and is a member of the Compensation Committee.
 She is currently leading a series of initiatives at the University of Toronto focused on healthy and inclusive labs.
+Maureen Midgley has been a director on the Board since January 2023 and is a member of the Compensation Committee.